Generating Fair Universal Representations using Adversarial Models: FURs via Generative Adversarial Models

-{ A predominant approach in the literature in the context of representations and fairness is to explicitly include the intended classification task, i.e., design representations for a specific learning task with demographic parity guarantees \citep{Madras_2018,edwards_Storkey2016}.
-Our CFUR formulation can be extended to include this special case.
-As one may expect, this requires including an additional constraint to ensure high accuracy in learning $Y$ thereby specializing \eqref{eq:generalopt} to obtain the following minimax game:
+{ A predominant approach in the literature in the context of fair representations is to explicitly include the intended classification/prediction task, i.e., design representations that guarantee DemP for the specific task \cite{Madras_2018,edwards_Storkey2016,zhang2018mitigating}.
+In fact, the FUR formulation in \eqref{eq:generalopt} can be extended to include this case by adding an additional term in the objective function to ensure high accuracy in learning $Y$.
+The resulting minimax game is given by

-where $f(\cdot)$ be a classifier for a target feature $Y$, $\lambda> 0$, and $g'(\cdot)$ and $h(\cdot)$ are the encoder and the adversarial classifier, respectively, as in \eqref{eq:generalopt}.
+where $f(\cdot)$ is a classifier for a target $Y$, $\lambda> 0$, and $\tilde{g}(\cdot)$\footnote{In general, $\tilde{g}(\cdot)$ can be a function of both $X$ and $S$; the dependence on $S$ is implicit when $S$ is not directly available.} and $h(\cdot)$ are the encoder and the adversarial classifier, respectively, as in \eqref{eq:generalopt}.
 Note that the loss functions $\ell(\cdot)$ and $\ell'(\cdot)$ can be different.
-The setup in \eqref{eq:generalopt-oneApp} involves an additional constraint ensuring fair classification and is thus, a more constrained optimization than the CFUR framework; in fact, the CFUR is obtained by setting $\lambda=0$.
-However, this method even while generating intermediate representations, is primarily intended to design demographically fair classifiers, and therefore, requires knowing the intended learning tasks of some target features.
-In contrast, via our CFUR framework, we generate demographic parity-based fair representations that in turn allow guaranteeing the same type of fairness to all downstream tasks involving any subset of target features. }
+The setup in \eqref{eq:generalopt-oneApp} involves an additional term ensuring fair classification and is, thus, a more constrained optimization than the FUR framework; in fact, we recover the FUR setup with $\lambda=0$.
+However, even while generating intermediate representations $g(\cdot)$, \eqref{eq:generalopt-oneApp} is primarily intended to design \textit{fair classifiers}, and therefore, requires knowing the intended tasks on $Y$.
+In contrast, our FUR framework allows generating DemP-guaranteeing fair $X_r$ that in turn guarantee DemP fairness to all downstream tasks on any subset of $Y$. }